PeppeL-G/bagawork/docs/src/routes/(other)/documentation/columns/+page.md

 ## Positioning the children
 The children in the `Columns` component are positioned to the left.
-If you want them to be positioned elsewhere you can insert extra :docs[space] children to "push apart" the other children.
+If you want them to be positioned elsewhere you can insert extra :docs[Space] children to "push apart" the other children.

 ::: tip Example